uport-project/veramo-website/docs/veramo_agent/sdr_request.md

 title: Selective Disclosure Request
 ---

 Users being at the centre of information systems is one of the foundational concepts behind Self Sovereign Identity or SSI.
 When users or individuals are placed at the centre of information systems they need a way to share their information selectively.
 This is referred to a selective disclosure.
 The concept is to encourage and promote privacy and data control for the subjects.
 There are many use cases documented for this but the simple examples are KYC compliance, legal age requirements and or banking credit history.
-If we take the legal age example, a subject may wish to share that they are of legal age to access a service but should not have to share their actual date of birth, home address, contact number and other personally identiying information (PII).
+If we take the legal age example, a subject may wish to share that they are of legal age to access a service but should not have to share their actual date of birth, home address, contact number and other personally identifying information (PII).

 ![img](../../static/img/diagrams/sdr_request_flow.svg)